Handheld XRF Analyzers: Comparing the Top Models for 2026

 Pros & Cons

-PRO: It has low limits for detection and picks up trace amounts of unwanted or desired elements.
+PRO: It has low detection limits and can detect trace amounts of unwanted or desired elements.

 CON: It only offers USB connectivity for data transfers